-Would you like to spend your holidays in Belgium?
-Are you planning an expatriation project in Belgium?
-Whatever the reason you choose to go there, consider taking out travel insurance or expat health insurance for you and your family.
-This will avoid possible financial, health, and legal complications in the event of an unannounced accident.
-We advise you to favour contracts whose guarantees cover repatriation, hospital costs, civil liability and other emergency medical expenses.
+Are you planning an expatriation to Belgium?
+Make sure you take out expatriate health insurance for yourself and your family.
+This will help you avoid financial, health and legal complications in the event of an unexpected accident.
+We advise you to choose policies that cover repatriation, hospitalisation costs, civil liability and other emergency medical expenses.

 - Political regime: Parliamentary Monarchy

 - Languages spoken: French, Dutch, German

 - Currency: euro